-Gastric dilatation / Torsion
+Gastric dilatation / torsion

-Common diseases - Gastric dilatation / Torsion
+Gastric dilatation / torsion

 Stomach dilatation occurs when this organ distends excessively with air, liquid or food.
 The stomach can remain distended in its normal position or twist around itself.

-torsion-gastrique-1.jpgThe exact cause for this condition is unknown.
+The exact cause for this condition is unknown.
 It seems that intense exercise following a meal could precipitate torsion.
 It has also been suggested that multiple dilatations could lead to torsion.
 Stress (hospitalization, pension, etc.) could also be a cause.

-The problem is mostly encountered among large breed dogs with a deep thorax, but occasionally it can also be seen in small breeds.
+The problem is mostly encountered among large breed dogs with a deep thorax, but it can also be seen occasionally in small breeds.

 This is a medical emergency!